-It will be noted that impacts to the air at the operational phase will be significantly reduced and will consist mainly of potential fugitive emissions of VOCs from the Heated Transfer Fluid (HTF).
-All other typical air pollutants, such as NOx and, SOx will be emitted only infrequently, when the boiler is operated.
-However, to ensure a comprehensive air quality assessment, the key pollutants that have been monitored and assed include: oxides of Nitrogen (NOx as NO2), Sulphur dioxide (SO2), Particulates (PM) and Volatile Organic Compounds (VOC).
+It will be noted that impacts to the air at the operational phase will be significantly reduced and will consist mainly of infrequent emissions of NOx and, SOx from small machinery and plant.
+No emissions of VOCs are expected as there is no HTF system, or any HTF boilers.
+However, to ensure a comprehensive air quality assessment, the key pollutants that have been monitored and assed include: Oxides of Nitrogen (NOx as NO2), Sulphur dioxide (SO2), and Particulates (PM).